WEMarsSoftware/arm_control/README.md

 *Note: May need to hold down boot button while uploading programs.

 # In src/
-- C++ code for esp-32 to interface with 6 current sensors and 1 ultrasonic sensor
+- C++ code for an ESP-32 to interface with 6 VEX Victor motor controllers, 6 current sensors, and 6 potentiometers
-  - Dependencies: esp-32 SDK, as well as Arduino, AsyncTCP, ESPAsyncWebServer and espressif-esp32 tools (staging) libraries
+  - Dependencies: esp-32 SDK, as well as Arduino, AsyncTCP, ESPAsyncWebServer and espressif-esp32 tools (staging) libraries (including LEDC PWM headers)
   - Headers should be installed in Documents/Arduino/libraries